What is IR35? Am I inside or outside? Help!

 Also, there’s no obligation to hang around once you’ve reached a milestone.
 Raise the invoice and move onto the next stage or next client if you have to wait for feedback.

-And finally, remember that HMRC is looking to prove that you’re an individual entity, not a business.
+Finally, remember: IR35 tries to prove that you’re an individual entity, not a business.
 The best form of defence here is attack:

 - surround yourself with your professional indemnity and liability insurances;